svgdotjs/svgdom/readme.md

     // you can preload your fonts to avoid the loading delay
     // when the font is used the first time .preloadFonts()

+// Alternatively you can import the functions itself and use them const {setFontDir, setFontFamilyMappings, preloadFonts} = require(svgdom) setFontDir('./fonts') setFontFamilyMappings({'Arial': 'arial.ttf'}) preloadFonts()
 ```

 ## Limitations